-Other populations requiring services or housing assistance to prevent homelessness and other populations at greatest risk of housing instability, as Defined in 24 CFR 91.5

-According to HMIS data from 2017 to 2020, there were 93 adults over the age of 60 years of age and with disabilities needing housing support services.
+Other populations requiring services or housing assistance to prevent homelessness and other populations at greatest risk of housing instability, as Defined in 24 CFR 91.5 According to HMIS data from 2017 to 2020, there were 93 adults over the age of 60 years of age and with disabilities needing housing support services.
 Of the 93 adults, over 36% reported having a disability and had the longest length of stay in housing among older adults.
 Among the 93 adults, 70% of older adults were entering homeless situations, and 83% reported to be individuals rather than households.
 Only 10% of older adults reported successful exit from homelessness and, of those successfully exiting services, over 30% found housing support through emergency shelter.
 While the data highlights the state of older adult housing before the pandemic, the data indicates the growing need in the county for increased permanent housing support and residency services for older adults.

-According to the CHAS (2018), there are 29,010 households with incomes equal to or less than 30% of HUD Area Median Family Income (HAMFI) who are severely cost burdened (spend more than 50% of their income on housing costs).
-According to the CHAS (2018), there are 80,975 households with incomes equal to or less than 50% of HAMFI.
+According to the CHAS (2018), there are approximately 74% of households with incomes equal to or less than 30% of HUD Area Median Family Income (HAMFI) are severely cost burdened (spend more than 50% of their income on housing costs).
+These households also struggle with housing problems with over 90% of households experiencing one of the HUD-defined housing problems according to 2018 CHAS data.
 As noted above, 2,652 households with reported incomes of 30-50% AMI have been assisted through the County's ERAP.
 However, additional data to quantify the sub-populations are not available at this time.